KxSystems/docs/docs/kb/ssl.md

 ---
+title: SSL/TLS
+description: How to use Secure Sockets Layer(SSL)/Transport Layer Security(TLS) to encrypt connections using the OpenSSL libraries.
-keywords: kdb+, q, ssl, tls
+keywords: kdb+, openssl, q, ssl, tls
 ---
 # SSL/TLS